 This is also a good time to explain to your kids why and how restaurants are being affected by the COVID-19 shutdown, and how this is helping them provide work for its staff.

 If you're looking for kitchen appliances, cookware and bakeware, and even outdoor cooking appliances, Parker Gwen can help.
-And if you need help with a kitchen redesign, please call us at (877) 583-3223 or visit our website for more information.
+And if you need help with a kitchen redesign, please contact us at firstname.lastname@example.org or visit our website for more information.